-The tool also supports both UPU TD Accounting and REIMS/INTERCONNECT TD Accounting.
+The tool also supports both UPU Terminal Dues Accounting and INTERCONNECT Terminal Dues Accounting.

 One of the key elements of iPep is that operators can upload their monthly sampling data and total weight into iPep and exchange the data with the other operators for approval.

 Based on that information, quarterly and yearly reports can be generated.
 In addition, IBRS, postcards, and bi-lateral values can be keyed in to generate a yearly report highlighting the mail volume (in kilo and in number of items) per format and per mail category (air, surface).

 The remuneration group table allows the operator to indicate the Terminal Dues rates (both the kilo and item components) per International Mail Processing Centres’ (IMPC) codes in order to produce the final invoice. iPep is available to any postal operator.

 A trial period of the service is possible..

 Benefits for posts